conanbatt/next-asset-prefix/README.md

 localhost:4444/subpath/one
 ```

-Desired solution: _next assets load with the subpath included.
+Expected: _next assets load with the subpath included.
 Pages and routes for /subpath match and we can do client navigation.

+Actual: _next assets load for non-dynamic pages, but does not find the bundle for /:id, so it does server side navigation